Use Habit Stacking to Improve Your Finances

 Step 3: Stack!

-Figure out which habits you want to add right now and attach them to an exciting one.
+Identify which habits you want to add right now and pair them with an exciting one.
 For example:

 • After I brush my teeth, I will check my bank balance

-• When I turn on the coffee machine, I will add money to my savings jar/account
+• When I turn on the coffee machine, I will add money to my savings jar or account

 • While I’m drinking my coffee, I will read the financial newsletter